 Improves speech – Removable options for missing teeth oftentimes slip or do not fit correctly.
 This makes the simple task of talking hard and embarrassing.
 Dental implants are permanent and do not slip thus making speaking a lot easier.

 Patients can eat food without restrictions – Also with removable options for missing teeth, there are dietary restrictions.
 With dental implants there are no restrictions on what you can eat since they are durable, stable and permanent.

 Avoids further damage or decay of remaining healthy teeth – A tooth-supported dental bridge requires grinding down your healthy teeth in order to provide a place to attach the bridge.
 You’re essentially damaging your healthy teeth in order to provide a replacement for the missing tooth.
 A dental implant is surgically placed only the space where the missing tooth is located leaving your healthy teeth alone.

 No worry of dentures slipping or falling out – The constant worry that your restoration may fall out while talking or eating is taxing.
 This leads to feeling uncomfortable in public or around other people.
 Dental implants are permanent and release a person from that constant worry.

 - Dental Implant Procedure

 - Single Dental Implants

 - What Are Dental Implants?

-If you are missing teeth and interested in dental implants in Indianapolis, IN, schedule a consultation with Dr. Amy Marckese-Braun.
-Dr. Marckese-Braun will discuss your dental health, cosmetic goals, and budget concerns to determine if dental implants are right for you at the consultation.
-We are currently accepting new patients at our Indianapolis, IN dentist office.
+If you are missing teeth and interested in dental implants in Indianapolis IN, schedule a dental exam and consultation at DentalSpa Indianapolis.
+Dr. Marckese will discuss your dental health concerns, goals for your smile, and any other issues you may have.
+We are currently accepting new patients near you at our Marion County dentist office.